yeqwep/ZUNDAMON_Talking_Tutorial_in_Defold/readme.md

 # Note
  When you want to change the lip sync initial file name or directory,rewrite "talk.lua".

- The editor freezes when you open a large size font in Defold.
- You have to font edit with a text editor.
 # Credits
  *BGM:By HiLi
  https://conte-de-fees.com/about